ibm-cloud-docs/containers/ubuntu-migrate.md

 {: shortdesc}

 For Ubuntu 24, the `/tmp` directory is a separate partition that has the `nosuid`, `noexec`, and `nodev` options set.
 If your apps install to and run scripts or binaries under the `/tmp` directory, they might fail.
 You can use the `/var/tmp` directory instead of the `/tmp` directory to run temporary scripts or binaries.

+The default `cgroup` implementation is `cgroup` v2.
+Please review the [Kubernetes migration documentation for `cgroup` v2](https://kubernetes.io/docs/concepts/architecture/cgroups/#migrating-to-cgroup-v2){: external} and verify that your applications fully support `cgroup` v2.
+There are known issues with older versions of Java that may cause out of memory (OOM) issues for workloads.
 {: important}

 1. Review your worker pool operating systems to determine which pools you need to migrate.